sophiakobzar/CS4375FinalProject/README.md

 - flask-socketio
 - pandas
 - numpy
-- sklearn
+- scikit-learn

 In order to install any of the required python modules, you may run
-* pip install <module name>
+* pip install (moduleName)

+# Simple startup

+Depending on your operating system, run the associated LaunchProgram file.

+- Macbooks: LaunchProgram.sh
+- Windows: LaunchProgram.bat
+- Linux: LaunchProgram.bash

+* Macbook start file has not been tested.
+If any issues arrise, please try starting the server manually

-# Manual Running
+# Manual startup

 To startup the program, move to the Project_FINAL directory and run the server.py file using python
+- Python server.py

-This will open port 5000 upon the computer, in which you can reach via a web browser at url localhost:5000 to control the application.
+This will open port 5000 upon the computer, in which you can reach via a web browser at url http://localhost:5000 to control the application.